MicrosoftDocs/Microsoft-MPI/MPI/microsoft-mpi-release-notes.md

 This document contains the release notes for the current versions of Microsoft MPI (MS-MPI) for Windows.

+## MS-MPI v10.1 (September 2019)
+MS-MPI v10.1 includes the following improvements and fixes.
+Download MS-MPI v10.1 from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=100299).

+- Support arguments passed to MsmpiLaunchSvc
+- Fix the bug in mpiexec double quote parsing
+- Fix for SAL annotations
+- Add option for msmpi installer to uninstall from a command line

+The MS-MPI v10.1 SDK is also available on [nuget](https://www.nuget.org/packages/msmpisdk/).

 ## MS-MPI v10.0 (October 2018)
 MS-MPI v10.0 includes the following improvements and fixes.
 Download MS-MPI v10.0 from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=57467).